KamalTD/copy_path_with_forward_slash/README.md

  C:\\Python27\\pythonw.exe G:\\code_path\\copy_path_with_forward_slash.py

  #########################################################

- Now you can use script
+ - Now you can use script

- Right click in any directory white space or on any folder of file
+ Right click in any directory white space , or right click on any folder or file and choose "Copy Path With Forward Slash"

  ![alt text](https://github.com/KamalTD/copy_path_with_forward_slash/blob/master/Untitled.png)